beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

-The difference of our approach from both DevStack and dodai-deploy is that instead of adding an abstraction layer and minimizing the number of steps required to be followed by the user to obtain an operating OpenStack installation, we aim to explicitly describe and perform every installation step in the form of a separate shell script.
+The difference of our approach from both DevStack and dodai-deploy is that instead of adding an abstraction layer and minimizing the number of steps required to be followed by the user to obtain an operational OpenStack installation, we aim to explicitly describe and perform every installation step in the form of a separate shell script.
 This allows the user to proceed slowly and customize individual steps when necessary.
 The purpose of our approach is not just obtaining an up and running OpenStack installation, but also learning the steps required to perform the installation from the ground up and understanding the responsibilities and interaction of the OpenStack components.
 Our installation scripts have been developed and tested on CentOS, which is a widely used server Linux distribution.
-Another difference of our approach from both DevStack and dodai-deploy is that we also set up GlusterFS to provide a distributed shared storage, which enables efficient live migration of VMs and fault tolerance.
+Another difference of our approach from both DevStack and dodai-deploy is that we also set up GlusterFS to provide a distributed shared storage, which enables fault tolerance and efficient live migration of VM instances.

 Red Hat, a platinum member of the OpenStack Foundation, has announced its commercial offering of OpenStack starting from the Folsom release with the availability in